 JCT contracts facilitate the process of constructing buildings.
 In simple terms, contracts set out the responsibilities of all parties within the construction process and their obligations, so it is clear as to what work needs to be done, who is doing it, when are they doing it by, and for how much.

 JCT is the UK’s leading producer of standard forms of contract, which work on the principle of adapting established benchmark provisions to suit a wide range of projects.
+Generally, the law of England applies to the JCT contracts.

 What is a standard form of building contract?